arminmoin/ML-Quadrat/README.md

 #### Section 3.
 Things
 #####  For each thing, say Thing_A:
 ###### Subsection 3.1: Messages, Ports and Properties
-Following the semantics of ThingML/HEADS, the communication between the "things" in ML2 is carried out through asynchronous message-passing.
-A message must be sent from a port of the source thing to a port of the destination thing.
+The keywords of this subsection of the model instance are highlighted in **orange** in the textual model editor of ML2.
+Following the semantics of [ThingML](https://github.com/TelluIoT/ThingML) / [HEADS](https://github.com/HEADS-project), the communication between the "things" in ML2 is carried out through asynchronous message-passing.
+A **message** must be sent from a **port** of the source thing to a **port** of the destination thing.
+Moreover, each message may have zero or more **parameters**.
+Further, each thing can have local variables, called **properties**.

 ###### Subsection 3.2: Data Analytics (and Machine Learning)

-###### Subsection 3.3: Statechart

-#### Section 4.
-Configuration

-#### Understanding the data analytics block of ML2 model instances
+This is the main innovation of ML2 compared to [ThingML](https://github.com/TelluIoT/ThingML) / [HEADS](https://github.com/HEADS-project).
+It is this subsection that enables DAML at the modeling layer.
+However, this subsection is optional.
+In other words, only those things that are supposed to possess DAML capabilities have this subsection.
+Note that a software model instance may have several things in Section 3.
+However, usually only one or some of them exhibit DAML capabilities.

+The keywords of this subsection of the model instance are highlighted in **blue** in the textual model editor of ML2.
+Since there is obviously no documentation for this subsection elsewehre, which is reasonable due to the innovative nature, we elaboarte on the concepts, syntax and semantics of this subsection in more detail in what follows.

 This is a sample data analytics block in our demo, Smart Ping-Pong, which you may find at https://github.com/arminmoin/ML-Quadrat/tree/master/ML2/org.thingml.samples/src/main/thingml: